saimahmed/ML-projects/README.md

 # ML-projects
+Sprints done with Clicked -IBM Skills Build

+Predicting Attrition rate for Bain and Company from the HR Dataset

 Experience Overview
 In this mini sprint, you will step into the shoes of a data analyst tasked with implementing predictive analytics techniques to address a pressing issue within a company.
 Your role will involve understanding and selecting the best supervised machine learning model to make accurate predictions, providing invaluable insights that will guide the company in making strategic business decisions.